NSTA1/TrustPlan/Schedule.md

 ## 2. Approved Asset List

-The Portfolio shall consist of the following securities unless replaced under Section 6 or the Dividend‑Growth Integrity Clause.
+The Portfolio shall consist of the assets laid out by the [SDG Design](sdg.md)  unless replaced under Section 6 or the Dividend‑Growth Integrity Clause.

 ## Portfolio Holdings and Asset Weight Allocations